Randy Stevenson, Veteran Services Specialist, 440-826-5920, firstname.lastname@example.org

 Today at BW, veterans are enrolled in bachelor's and master's degree programs -- studying business, teacher education, chemistry, criminal justice, organizational leadership, computer science, pre-engineering, neuroscience, and much more.

-Attend classes at our main campus in Berea, at BW East in Beachwood Ohio or online.
+Attend classes at our main campus in Berea, at our east side location, or online.
+Here are your next steps:

 Visit Baldwin Wallace University